ccfd/tanks/README.md

 # Tanks!

-A game like no other.

-**This game is not yet operational**

 ## The premise

-This is a simple game in which you have a tank, and you have to kill everybody.
+This is a simple game in which you have a tank, and you have to **kill everybody**.
 The idea of the game is that you have to write a C++ class, which will control the tank.

-### How to write your own bot

-First fork the repository.
-Then clone it to your machine.
-Open the program in either Visual Studio in Windows, or any sane editor in Linux.
-Add your bot in `src/AwesomeBot/AwesomeBot.cpp` and `src/AwesomeBot/AwesomeBot.cpp`.
-You can copy the SimpleBot as an example. **Please use a separate C++ namespace for your bot**
+And **kill everybody**.

 ## Tournament